boi4/eg-speedrun/README.md

 The goal of this project to stay fit and gamify the (sometimes boring) running activities by adding a small challenge to it.
 The idea is to run all available paths in the [English Garden](https://en.wikipedia.org/wiki/Englischer_Garten), a pretty big park in the heart of Munich.

-The scripts in this repository will analyze your gpx files and match it with data from [OpenStreetMap](https://www.openstreetmap.org) to visualize your runned paths and give you some stats about your progress.
+The scripts in this repository will analyze your gpx files and match it with data from [OpenStreetMap](https://www.openstreetmap.org) to visualize your ran paths and give you some stats about your progress.

 This project can be quite easily adapted for other parks/areas.
 Note however, that some aspects like the highway type blacklist were especially fine-tuned on the English Garden (to avoid running on the Autobahn).